PeterOlsen1/gopher-hours/README.md

 TODOS:
 * User page
+  * Updating user profile also updates all office hours and queues they are in (a lot)
 * Individual office hours page
   * Queue feature (there's big potential here)
     * Ambitious, but send texts/emails/maybe notifications its their turn?